 What Are Signs of Hypomania in Bipolar II Disorder?

 Signs of hypomania in bipolar II disorder include:

 - Decreased need for sleep

 - Extreme focus on projects at work or at home

 How Is Bipolar Disorder Diagnosed?

-As with most mood disorders, there is no laboratory test or X-ray to diagnose bipolar disorder.
+As with most mood disorders, there is no laboratory test or brain imaging method to diagnose bipolar disorder.
 After performing a physical exam, your doctor will evaluate your signs and symptoms.
 Your doctor will also ask you about your personal medical history and family history.
-Lab tests may be done to rule out other serious illnesses that can affect mood.
+Lab tests may be done to rule out other medical illnesses that can affect mood.